open-telemetry/opentelemetry-specification/specification/trace/api.md

 ### Tracer operations

-The currently active `Span` for a `Tracer` is one that is tracked in the current `Context` by the `Tracer`.
+The currently active `Span` for a `Tracer` is the one that is tracked in the current `Context` by the `Tracer`.
 An inactive `Span` is not currently tracked in any `Context`.